 Artificial rewards activate extremes of neurotransmitters.
 This repeated use of artificial rewards rather than emotional connection and natural pleasures can hijack the reward centers.
 The brain can become desensitized to the natural pleasures of life, leaving the individual with dependency on artificial rewards and, when seeking to change that pattern, experiencing the stress of withdrawal, again contributing to this vicious cycle.

 The excessive use of various artificial rewards may further lower the brain’s set point and cause the brain to establish a fixed state of stress, which it defends.
 Without a reversal of the emotional set point, the brain can become “addicted” to stress and the individual increasingly vulnerable to a broad range of stress-related problems.

-When stress-related problems mount, attention may shift to solving problems that are the symptoms of stress, rather than addressing the root cause, the emotional set point in stress.
-The emotional stress of combating problems without addressing their root cause and the medications, procedures and devices required to treat these symptoms can further increase chronic stress and dysregulation of reward centers.
+When stress-related problems mount, attention may shift to solving problems that are the symptoms of stress, rather than addressing the cause, the emotional set point in stress.
+The emotional stress of combating problems without addressing their cause and the medications, procedures, and devices required to treat these symptoms can further increase chronic stress and dysregulation of reward centers.
 This may lead to a state of overwhelm in which one does not know which problem to address first.